 Hiking Trail Description

-The Ashokan Quarry Trail is a brand new, short, but highly entertaining hike most people will be able to do in under an hour.
+The Ashokan Quarry Trail is a new, short and highly entertaining hike most people will be able to do in under an hour.
 It’s so varied in terms of terrain, flora, views and ruins, it’s a hit with younger hikers, too.